misc0110/PTEditor/README.md

 # PTEditor

-A small library to modify all page-table levels of all processes from user space for x86_64 and ARMv8.
+A small library to modify all page-table levels of all processes from user space for x86_64 (Linux and Windows 10) and ARMv8 (Linux).
 It also allows to read and program memory types (i.e., PATs on x86 and MAIRs on ARM).

 # Installation

-The library relies on the `pteditor` kernel module.
+The library relies on the `pteditor` kernel module (Linux) or kernel driver (Windows).
 Both the library and the the kernel module can be build by running

     make

+The kernel driver for Windows requires Visual Studio to build.
+However, the repository also contains a pre-built driver for Windows 10.

 The library can be used by linking it to the application (see `example.c`) or as a single header (`ptedit_header.h`) which can be directly included (see the demos).

 # Requirements

-The library requires a recent Linux kernel (tested on 4.11, but should also work on 3.x kernels).
+The library requires a recent Linux kernel (tested on 5.0 and 4.11, but should also work on 3.x kernels) or Windows 10.
 It supports both x86_64 and ARMv8.

 The library does not rely on any other library.
 It uses only standard C functionality.